 Taking its cue from the architectural design of the Mosaic Tile Museum, the motif, based on a typical clay quarry landscape, is embedded with mosaic tiles.
 The design highlights tile’s origin in earth, and expresses the diversity of the programs and projects the museum is expected to conduct and take part in.

 Except in rare instances where they are used in famous architecture, mosaic tiles are mostly discarded when dilapidated buildings are demolished.
 At a time when local tile production was starting to decline, and it was felt that the local tile industry needed a way to maintain pride in its manufacturing heritage, a few volunteers set about salvaging tiles from buildings earmarked for demolition, and asking tile factories closing down for product samples.
 The volunteers fondly recall how their requests were initially met with bewilderment, but their activities have resulted in the preservation of the extremely rare materials forming our enormous collection today.
-The saved materials are currently in storage at the Mosaic Tile House—a single-story former sheltered workshop in Kasahara Town—in readiness for the completion of the Mosaic Tile Museum Tajimi, which will become their new home and gallery.
+The saved materials are now in storage at the Mosaic Tile Museum Tajimi, which became their new home and gallery.

 Take buses from south terminal 2 of JR Tajimi station, get off at “Mosaic tile Museum” (20 min)

 Museum Hours : 9:00 - 17:00 (Last admission 16:30)

 (When a national holiday, open Monday and closed the following Tuesday instead)

 ※New Year's Holidays December 29 – January 3

 Museum or galleries may also close temporarily for maintenance and refurbishment.